-On August 19, 2020, Capricor and CSMC entered into the Seventh Amendment to the Exosomes License Agreement (the "Seventh License Amendment").
-Under the Seventh License Amendment, (i) Capricor agrees that it shall be required to satisfy certain performance milestones with respect to product candidates covered by certain future patent rights in order to maintain an exclusive license to those future patent rights; failure to meet those milestones would cause CSMC to have the right to convert the license from exclusive to non-exclusive or co-exclusive, or to terminate the license, subject to Capricor's right to license such patent rights for internal research purposes on a non-exclusive basis; (ii) CSMC acknowledges that Capricor has satisfied the performance milestones with respect to certain patent families corresponding to certain future patent rights, thereby maintaining its exclusive license to such patent rights; and (iii) CSMC and Capricor agree to make certain patent filings to update the inventors listed in such filings and to have CSMC exclusively license its interest therein to Capricor.
+On February 27, 2015, June 10, 2015, August 5, 2016, December 26, 2017, June 20, 2018, September 25, 2018, August 19, 2020, August 28, 2020, and March 19, 2021 Capricor and CSMC entered into a number of amendments to the Exosomes License Agreement.
+Collectively, these amendments added additional patent applications and patent families to the Exosomes License Agreement, added certain defined product development milestone payments, modified certain milestone deadlines, and added certain performance milestones with respect to product candidates covered by certain future patent rights in order to maintain an exclusive license to those future patent rights; failure to meet those milestones would cause CSMC to have the right to convert the license from exclusive to non-exclusive or co-exclusive, or to terminate the license, subject to Capricor's right to license such patent rights for internal research purposes on a non-exclusive basis.
+These amendments also obligated Capricor to reimburse CSMC for certain attorneys' fees and filing fees in connection with the additional patent applications and patent families.